 Forget the large bulky generators which require the strength of a thousand men to move them around.

 Inverter generators, especially the smaller models can be easily carried in one hand.

-This makes them an excellent choice for situations where you frequently need to change their location.
-Camping is one such obvious case and so are a lot of jobsites.
+That makes them an excellent choice for situations where you frequently need to change their location.
+Camping is one such obvious case and so are a lot of work sites.

 Larger inverter generators are a bit heavier but still not too heavy to require a lot of effort on your side.

-For example, Champion 7553i (a really good inverter for RV) comes with built-in wheels and a folding handle which makes it easy to pull along.
+For example, Champion 3400 (a good inverter for RV) comes with built-in wheels and a folding handle which makes it easy to pull along.